Planck constant as adiabatic invariant characterized by Hubble's and cosmological constants: Conclusion

 \qquad 7) Bases of the quantum theory are reconsidered and the physical sense of wave function is found.
 It is shown that if we eliminate an unnatural axiom of existence of wave function, the huge discrepancy between calculated by the QFT methods and observed cosmological constant, disappears.

 \qquad 8) The approach based on the equation (3.8), completely removes a problem of collapse of wave function and classically resolves the Einstein -- Podolsky -- Rosen paradox.
-According to (3.8) "wave function", as it should be, is completely determined by an emitted / absorbed photon and its collapse occurs at scales of wavelength of the photon (integration on $dx$ in (3.8)).
-Thus in this way there is no need for transmission of a signal with a superlight speed as it takes place in paradox of E-P-R for the Schroedinger equation (3.9).
+According to (3.8) "wave function", as it should be, is completely determined by correspponding electromagnetic field and its collapse occurs at scales of wavelength of the photon (integration on $dx$ in (3.8)).
+Thus in this way there is no need for transmission of a signal with a superlight speed as it takes place in paradox of E-P-R for the Schr\"{o}dinger equation (3.9).